forestgrape/coronavirus/7_social/controlling.md

   * In some schools mask wearing is common, negative comments are few
   * Project based and individual learning are common teaching approaches and known to work.
 * Comment: Children [spread Covid-19](../5_epidemiological/spread_analyses.md) less since they produce less aerosol and have better immune responses.
 So in areas which struggle with severe Covid situations, instead of complete closures, transmission can be efficiently reduced or even prevented by:
-  * Masks when face-to-face talking e.g. in breaks
+  * Masks when face-to-face talking e.g. in breaks //6.6. may not be necessary for Covid see comment [close talking above](#close-talking)
   * Fewer Exams, Projects can be graded
     * Exams can cause stress.
 With stress, coronaviruses get forgotten both by the immune system and the behavior.
     * With common cold like symptoms, one  usually doesn't skip an exam.
 In Covid times it is important to stay home.
 On the other hand, skipping an exam on purpose is also easy, some respiratory symptom will pop up.